 Rebecca McEntee is firmly established as a residential real estate industry expert in the Counties area, with an award-winning sales record, extensive knowledge of property in the region, and sharp business acumen - all of which combine to deliver her clients exceptional results.

 Rebecca’s long-held interest in the world of property was supercharged when she received a coveted Bayleys Working Scholarship to fast-track her career in the real estate industry.
 Rebecca went on to sell more than $35 million of residential real estate in her first year, and won Bayleys’ Residential Rookie of the Year award in 2015.
+She has since gone on to sell more than $200 million of residential real estate.

 With a bachelor of business degree majoring in management from the Auckland University of Technology, Rebecca has held senior HR roles in the corporate sector at the likes of Fletcher Building and Coca Cola Amatil - where she was in the top five percent of performers in the company’s Excel business development group.